LavanyaEV/BigData-Enginering-Projects/AWS-QualityMovieDataIngestion-Project1/README.md

 - Now we can create the glue job.
 Go to glue and select visual ETL.
 First give source as S3 and select the metadata catalog we created for movies.csv data.
 <img width="400" alt="s3" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/73b91b8d-cee0-4092-84f6-e9a06e2caa77">

 - Add Data Quality Evaluation component.
 Copy paste the rules we create in the above step to this one and provide other configuartions as below.
 Here, we will continue the job even if Data Quality check fails.
+You can see that Data quality events are being sent to Eventbridge.
 <img width="400" alt="dq" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/b5ddadd3-d7a8-48d0-9f96-b0d1a65db228">
 <img width="400" alt="dqconfig" src="https://github.com/LavanyaEV/BigData-Enginering-Projects/assets/48172931/96281d6d-2780-4cb8-a624-6afebb31333a">